 I think I want to change my major, but I’m not sure.
 What do I do?

-Students who are interested in changing their major need to submit the electronic "Change of Academic Program Form" and they can access it here: Student forms The same "Change of Academic Program Form" is used to change a concentration/specialization, or add or change a minor.
+To change your major, submit the electronic Change of Academic Program Form on the Student Forms website.
+The same form is used to change a concentration/specialization, or add or change a minor.

 What is a minor and do I need to have one?

 A minor is a specialization in something other than your major.
 Minors typically require between 18 and 24 credits of additional coursework, or six to eight additional courses.
 Some majors have minors or cognates built into their curriculum, so you are required or encouraged to choose one.
 Some majors do not.
 You should consult your advisor and the University Catalog for more information on minors.